 The ASSENT-2 trial evaluated the efficacy and safety of tenecteplase compared with alteplase in patients with AMI and found the former to be noninferior to the latter in terms of 30-day mortality.
 Tenecteplase was associated with fewer bleeding complications, fewer major bleeding events (4.66% vs 5.94%), and less need for blood transfusion (4.25% vs 5.49%).
 Rates for intracranial hemorrhage were similar (0.93% vs 0.94%).
-Follow-up study showed that mortality was similar in the 2 active therapy groups after 1 year.
+Follow-up study showed that mortality was similar in the two active therapy groups after 1 year.

 Urokinase is the fibrinolytic agent that is most familiar to interventional radiologists and that has been used most often for peripheral intravascular thrombus and occluded catheters.

 Urokinase is a physiologic thrombolytic agent that is produced in renal parenchymal cells.
 Unlike streptokinase, urokinase directly cleaves plasminogen to produce plasmin.
-When it is purified from human urine, approximately 1500 L of urine are needed to yield enough urokinase to treat a single patient.
+When it is purified from human urine, approximately 1500 L of urine is needed to yield enough urokinase to treat a single patient.
 Urokinase is also commercially available in a form produced by tissue culture, and recombinant DNA techniques have been developed for urokinase production in E coli cultures.